lgmxiii/architecture-center/docs/reference-architectures/data/enterprise-bi-sqldw.md

 ### Analysis Services

 For production workloads, we recommend the Standard Tier, because it supports partitioning and DirectQuery.
 Within a tier, the instance size determines the memory and processing power.
 Processing power is measured in Query Processing Units (QPUs).
 Monitor your QPU usage to select the appropriate size.
-See [Monitor server metrics](/azure/analysis-services/analysis-services-monitor).
+For more information, see [Monitor server metrics](/azure/analysis-services/analysis-services-monitor).

 Under high load, query performance can become degraded due to query concurrency.
 You can scale out Analysis Services by creating a pool of replicas to process queries, so that more queries can be performed concurrently.
 The work of processing the data model always happens on the primary server.
 By default, the primary server also handles queries.
 Optionally, you can designate the primary server to run processing exclusively, so that the query pool handles all queries.
 If you have high processing requirements, you should separate the processing from the query pool.
 If you have high query loads, and relatively light processing, you can include the primary server in the query pool.
 For more information, see [Azure Analysis Services scale-out](/azure/analysis-services/analysis-services-scale-out).